Data Protection Statement

 Please submit your request via letter, email or form to:

 Áine Forde, Data Protection Officer,

 A decision will, in normal circumstances be issued within one month of receipt of your request.
 Depending on the complexity of the request, an extension may be required.
 You will be notifed if an extentsion is required, within one month of your request and with the reason for the extension.
 There are exemptions provided for in the legislation, this means that there are specific circumstances when the requested information will not be released.
 Should this situation arise, the reason(s) will be clearly explained to you.
 Details of your entitlement to complain to the Data Protection Commissioner will be included in the decision letter.

 More details on your rights can be obtained from:

 The Office of the Data Protection Commissioner’s Office

 Canal House, Station Road,

-To view The Data Protection Acts 1988/2003, please visit www.dataprotection.ie
+To view the data protection legislation, please visit www.dataprotection.ie